dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/property-animation-techniques-overview.md

 ## Storyboard Animations

- Use a <xref:System.Windows.Media.Animation.Storyboard> when you want to define and apply your animations in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)], interactively control your animations after they start, create a complex tree of animations, or animate in a <xref:System.Windows.Style>, <xref:System.Windows.Controls.ControlTemplate> or <xref:System.Windows.DataTemplate>.
+ Use a <xref:System.Windows.Media.Animation.Storyboard> when you want to define and apply your animations in XAML, interactively control your animations after they start, create a complex tree of animations, or animate in a <xref:System.Windows.Style>, <xref:System.Windows.Controls.ControlTemplate> or <xref:System.Windows.DataTemplate>.
 For an object to be animated by a <xref:System.Windows.Media.Animation.Storyboard>, it must be a <xref:System.Windows.FrameworkElement> or <xref:System.Windows.FrameworkContentElement>, or it must be used to set a <xref:System.Windows.FrameworkElement> or <xref:System.Windows.FrameworkContentElement>.
 For more details, see the [Storyboards Overview](storyboards-overview.md).

  A <xref:System.Windows.Media.Animation.Storyboard> is a special type of container <xref:System.Windows.Media.Animation.Timeline> that provides targeting information for the animations it contains.
 To animate with a <xref:System.Windows.Media.Animation.Storyboard>, you complete the following three steps.